charonn0/VT-Hash/Misc/readme.txt

 *www.techsupportforum.com

 7. Contact
-Please send all queries to andrew@boredomsoft.org or use the online form at http://www.boredomsoft.org/contactus.bs to report bugs
+Please send all queries to andrew@boredomsoft.org or use the online form at http://www.boredomsoft.org/contactus.bs.